 COMMENT If a person living in a vehicle near your residence began to rent a room out of the house next door and their vehicle remained on the street, how would that change your perception of that person and why?
 Parking during day-sprawl downtown.
 Slippery slope of what is objectionable.
 I would like to speak as a person who dwells in a vehicle.
 Am a teacher and resident in Palo Alto.
 Have a mentally ill adult son who is homeless.
 Palo Alto is part of the giant Santa Clara County and most services are in south county.
 Could there be process where we model a support network like San Mateo.
 Palo Alto's criminalizing poverty without the support services needed is criminal.
 Wow.
 I guess I would like to say I feel very strongly about attempts to make every square inch the property of only those who own or have an interest in real property.
 It's inhumane.
 I am an attorney and an entrepreneur and I will allow people to park on the street by my house.
 Will we make it over the mountain?
 2 minutes, for students about research projects (in law, public health, technology and social entrepreneurship).
 I cried because I had no shoes, till I saw a man with no feet.
-In order to save money for 1st and last month rent: 1973 - Seven weeks sleeping in Volkswagen and two dogs (in between house rentals).
+In order to save money for 1 st and last month rent: 1973 - Seven weeks sleeping in Volkswagen Square back with my family-3 children in San Mateo.
+1975-One month sleeping with my family-3 children and two dogs (in between house rentals); 1979 - Winter-23 days in van with 3 children and two dogs (in between house rentals).
 I do not want a law that prevents folks from sleeping in their vehicle.
 My children's experience with vans and cars on our street.
 Brown van experience with kids.
 Concern for community, housed and homeless.
 Working together to be of service to each other.
 Want to know-what ordinances currently exist that cover this issue?
-How many "car dwellers" are we talking about?
-Who has counted them?
+How many "car dwellers" are we talking about ?
+Who has counted them ?